sugarlabs/sugar-docs/activity.md

 * `setup.py` lets you install your activity or make an installable bundle with it

-### First steps

-First of all, set your activity name and bundle-id in `activity/activity.info`, and also in the title tag of `index.html` .

-After that, you can go ahead and develop your activity in the html, js and css files.
+Now you are ready to go ahead and develop your activity in the html, js and css files.

 ### Debugging